At the beginning, there was the name.

 A year after the villa was built, we saw two Toyotas arrive.
 Moki had chartered and sent them from France so his family could profit by using them as taxis.
 That protected the family from utter destitution.

 Moki's father was a humble and energetic man.
 He was short, and that bothered him.
-We could tell by the jokes he made about tall people, his favorite whipping boys, and by the overblown pride he showed when he reminded all those tall forgetful people that he, a tiny little man, barely 160 centimeters, had brought a tall son into the world, a very, very tall son, he insisted, some 170 centimeters, according to Moki.
+We could tell by the jokes he made about tall people, his favorite whipping boys, and by the overblown pride he showed when he reminded all those tall forgetful people that he, a tiny little man, barely five feet tall, had brought a tall son into the world, a very, very tall son, he insisted, some six feet, according to Moki.
 We would fire back that it takes two to make a baby and the obvious explanation was that his wife was taller than him.